 Reach for this book when your child is grappling with a physical limitation, feeling different from their peers, or trying to understand what makes a family.
 This touching true story follows Sunshine, a red-tailed hawk who can no longer fly due to a broken wing, as she finds a new life as a foster mother to orphaned hawk chicks.
 It is a beautiful exploration of finding purpose after loss and the idea that love, rather than biology, defines a parent.
 Through Kara Hagedorn's gentle narrative and striking photography, children ages 6 to 10 will learn about resilience and the interconnectedness of nature.
 Parents will appreciate how the book handles the concept of disability with dignity and hope, making it an excellent choice for starting conversations about empathy and overcoming obstacles.
 It serves as both a science lesson and a comforting emotional guide for children navigating their own 'broken wings.'

-The book deals directly with physical disability and the reality of injury in the wild.
+The book deals directly with the consequences of a severe injury in the wild.
 The approach is secular and realistic, focusing on the biological and emotional needs of the animals.
 While the injury is permanent, the resolution is highly hopeful, focusing on adaptation rather than a magical 'cure.'

 The book uses real photography of the injury and the rehabilitation process.
 Parents should be prepared to explain that while Sunshine is safe, she will never fly again, which can be a sad realization for sensitive children.
 A child expressing 'I'm broken' or 'I'm not good at anything' after failing at a task their peers found easy.